dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 Role-Based Access Control (RBAC) is helpful for automatically assigning permissions to dbt admins based on their SSO provider group associations.

-- **If you are on a dbt Labs Hosted dbt Cloud instance:**
-Contact support via the webapp button or support@getdbt.com to turn on this feature.
-- **If you are on a customer deployed dbt Cloud instance:**
-Contact your account manager for instructions on how to turn on this feature.

 Click the gear icon to the top right and select **Account Settings**.
 From the **Team** section, click **Groups**

 <Lightbox src="/img/docs/dbt-cloud/Select-Groups-RBAC.png" title="Navigate to Groups"/>